-While being a very talented professional musician on harp and piano Mio is also expert in the Art of Decluttering which she calls ‘For The Love of Less’.
-Furthermore she is an internationally known storyteller and an artist.
+While being a very talented professional musician on harp and piano Mio is also an expert in the Art of Decluttering which she calls ‘For The Love of Less’.
+Furthermore, she is an internationally known storyteller and an artist.

-At a very young age Mio was introduced to the Japanese Way of Tea by her mother.
-At the age of thirteen an inspired Mio took up lessons from a Tea Master.
+At a very young age, Mio was introduced to the Japanese Way of Tea by her mother.
+At the age of thirteen, an inspired Mio took up lessons from a Tea Master.
 After a number of years and many levels of training Mio became a teacher and then a Professor of the Japanese Way of Tea.
-Mio was recognised as an outstanding student by her own Master teacher which eventually led to Mio being formally recognised as a Master herself and ultimately by the Grand Master.
+Mio was recognised as an outstanding student by her own Master teacher and this then led to Mio being formally recognised as a Master herself and ultimately by the Grand Master.